eJJonatah/eJJonatah/README.md

 ---
 > [!NOTE]
-> Even tho bash is cited above, I mostly do windows shit because of daily usage and It's what im mostly confortable with (visual studio IDE and the whole microsof💖 paraphernalia included) though I am currently experimenting with advanced linux server operations and more computation specialized stuff.
+> Even tho bash is cited above, I mostly do windows shit because of daily usage and it's what I'm mostly confortable with (visual studio IDE and the whole microsof💖 paraphernalia included) though I am currently experimenting with more advanced linux server operations and computation specialized stuff.

 ###### Environments environemnts, sdks, frameworks yadayadayada (stuff you use to do stuff)
 <div style="display: flex; flex-direction:row">